 A representative from ColorTexturePhotoTours will greet you at Tri-Cities Airport (PSC) and take you to our fantastic hotel in Richland.
 After getting settled, we'll have a delicious welcome dinner in Kennewick and shoot the Cable Bridge, which is the first of its kind ever constructed in the United States.
 We'll shoot throughout the sunset, then return to our hotel.

-Note: Please schedule flight arrivals no later than 4P.
+Note: Please schedule flight arrival at Tri Cities Airport (PSC) no later than 4P.

 Day 2 - Reach Museum / Hanford Reach / White Bluffs

-After a relaxing breakfast and editing images, we travel by private transfer to The Reach Museum.
+After breakfast and editing images, we travel to the Reach Museum for some history of Eastern Washington.
 Using photos, movies, and historical props and literature, this unique facility documents the history of the Hanford Reach - also known as White Bluffs - including Hanford's role in the top secret Manhattan Project and race to obtain nuclear weapons.
-After visiting the museum, we'll enjoy a delicious late lunch / early dinner and travel to White Bluffs, which was once part of the Hanford Nuclear Reservation and has been untouched by development or agriculture since 1943.
+After visiting the museum, we'll enjoy a delicious late lunch / early dinner and travel to White Bluffs, which was once part of the Hanford Nuclear Reservation, and has been untouched by development or agriculture since 1943.
 This stunning location along the mighty Columbia River is filled with vibrant colors, tremendous textures, rolling mountains, wind-blown sand dunes, desert plants and wildlife, and the photo opportunities here are limitless.
 After shooting through the sunset, we'll return to our hotel.

-After a relaxing breakfast, editing images, image reviews, and a great lunch, we set out by private transfer to Ancient Lakes.
+After breakfast, editing images, and image reviews, we travel to Ancient Lakes.
+Along the way, we'll stop and have an incredible meal at one of the best restaurants in the Tri Cities.
 Ancient Lakes is a beautiful area created by the Missoula Ice Age floods that carved out jagged canyons and left several lakes and waterfalls surrounded by towering basalt cliffs and colorful desert foliage.
-After shooting, we'll travel back to our hotel.
+After shooting through sunset, we'll travel back to our hotel.

 Day 6 - Depart Tri-Cities